Security Advisory: Linux kernel vulnerabilities that allow a local user to gain root through page-cache changes

 Issue details

-NetApp Instaclustr is monitoring multiple related Linux operating system vulnerabilities.
-These related vulnerabilities allow an attacker already active on the machine to assume root user permission (full administrator) by a Linux change to the in-memory copy of important system files.
-The file on disk is not changed, but every program that runs from that file uses the changed copy until the machine is rebooted.
+NetApp Instaclustr is monitoring multiple related Linux vulnerabilities.
+These vulnerabilities allow an attacker who is already active on a machine to gain root privileges (full administrator access) by changing the in-memory copy of important system files.
+The file on disk is unchanged, but every program that runs from that file uses the modified copy until the machine is rebooted.

 What this group of issues are

-- New CVEs in this group are likely to keep appearing as researchers and Linux maintainers find more ways the same change can be made in different parts of the operating system.
+• New CVEs in this group are likely to continue appearing as researchers and Linux maintainers find additional ways the same change can be made in different parts of the system.

 What this group of issues are not

-- Firewalls, network controls and access management still matter, but they are not a substitute for installing the Linux operating system updates that fix this group of issues.
+• Firewalls, network controls, and access management still matter, but they are not a substitute for installing the Linux updates that address this group of issues.

 When an attacker is most likely to be able to exploit this